stackus/goht/README.md

 IDs, text, comments, interpolation, code inlining, code rendering, and filters.

 ## Haml Syntax
-The Haml syntax is documented at [haml.info](http://haml.info/).
+The Haml syntax is documented at the [Haml](http://haml.info/) website.
-Please see that site for more information on the Haml syntax.
+Please see that site or the [Haml Reference](https://haml.info/docs/yardoc/file.REFERENCE.html) for more information.

+Hamlet has implemented the Haml syntax very closely.
+So, if you are already familiar with Haml then you should be able to jump right in.
-There are some differences that I will document here.
+There are some minor differences that I will document in the next section.

+### Hamlet and Haml differences

 Important differences are:
+- [Go package and imports](#go-package-and-imports): You can declare a package and imports for your templates.
 - [Multiple templates per file](#multiple-templates-per-file): You can declare as many templates in a file as you wish.
 - [Doctypes](#doctypes): Limited doctype support.
 - [Inlined code](#inlined-code): You won't be using Ruby here, you'll be using Go.